 Mr Corbyn's defiant stance - in an interview with HuffPost UK to mark his first 100 days as Labour leader - came as his most senior shadow cabinet colleague said the party would not make "policy by plebiscite".

-Shadow first secretary of state and shadow business secretary Angela Eagle said the party needed "forward-looking policies" and hit back at the leader's criticism of MPs who applauded Hilary Benn's Commons speech backing air strikes and declined to back Mr Corbyn as the best person to fight the 2020 general election.
+Angela Eagle said the party needed "forward-looking policies", hit back at the leader's criticism of MPs who applauded Hilary Benn's Commons speech backing air strikes and declined to back Mr Corbyn as the best person to fight the 2020 general election.

 The Labour leader also courted controversy with a criticism of Allied bombing raids on Dresden at the end of the Second World War in 1945.